-Laughing Matters Presents
+Laughing Matters Presented

 the human equivalent to a three bar electric heater